 Our vision is to build communities free from the burden of disorders of the brain for better health and better lives.

-Our mission is to prevent, treat, cure and care for a broad range of neurological, mental health and addiction disorders.
-We achieve this through building effective networks of collaborative research.
+Our researchers seek to prevent, treat, cure and care for a broad range of neurological, mental health and addiction disorders.
+Our strength lies in building effective networks of collaborative research.
 By working with and alongside patient communities we can better translate our research outcomes into real-world solutions that improve their quality of life.

 The Children and Adolescent Wellbeing sub-theme is led by Scientia Professor Helen Christensen from the Black Dog Institute and Dr Julia Lappin from the UNSW School of Psychiatry and the National Drug and Alcohol Research Centre (NDARC).
 Key areas of focus include:

 - prevention, identification and treatment of depression and anxiety